MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/outlook/get-started/migrate-com-to-web-addins.md

 - Select multiple items at once for the add-in to run on.
 - Update mail or writing to the add-in product's server.

- For a full list of scenarios, see: [Supported scenarios in Outlook web add-ins](/office/dev/add-ins/outlook/one-outlook#supported-scenarios-in-outlook-web-add-ins)
+For a full list of scenarios, see [Supported scenarios in Outlook web add-ins](/office/dev/add-ins/outlook/one-outlook#supported-scenarios-in-outlook-web-add-ins).

 If you find gaps in the web add-in platform that don't support core workflows like the COM add-in, use [this form](https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR30HUvi_P4FFlU1eu9jg8INURUhWVkJHVEpRMURVUzNQWUdJS0g1U1NOOC4u) to share feedback.